Graham's Variety and Perverse Sheaves on the Nilpotent Cone: Some Irreducible Components of Graham's Fibers in Type

-Despite the title of this section, these propositions do not give a full understanding of Graham's fibers.
-However, they do give enough enlightenment that we can make statements in the perverse sheaf setting.
+As mentioned at the start of this section, these propositions do not give a full understanding of Graham's fibers, or even of the irreducible components.
+However, they do give us enough information that we can make statements in the perverse sheaf setting.